 “Vera Gissing is here with us tonight.
 Hello Vera.”
 She says with a grin on her face.
 I nod and grin back at her.

 “Ms. Vera I’d like to tell you that you’re actually sitting next to Sir Nicholas Winton.”

 Oh my god, he’s the same old man.
-How didn’t I recognise him?
+How didn’t I recognize him?
 He looks at me, and tears fill up my eyes.
 He’s the man who saved my life.
-I hold his hands, and begin to cry.
-“Thankyou”, is all I can mutter with my chocked voice.
+I hold his hands and begin to cry.
+“Thank you”, is all I can mutter with my chocked voice.
 I hug him, and he hugs me back.
 The audience keeps clapping.
-“Thankyou.”
-I say and cry again, not letting go of his hands.
-The feeling is so wonderful, so terribly terribly touching, the deepness of which is inexplicable.
-He doesn’t say a single word, and only manages to wipe the tear behind his spectacles.
-I still don’t let go off his hands, and look at him again.
-“Thankyou.”
-I say again, and he humbly keeps his head low, trying to hold back his tears.
+“Thank you,” I say and cry again, not letting go of his hands.
+The feeling is so wonderful, so terribly touching, the deepness of which is inexplicable.
+He doesn’t say a single word and only manages to wipe the tear behind his spectacles.
+I still don’t let go of his hands, and look at him again.
+“Thank you,” I say again, and he humbly keeps his head low, trying to hold back his tears.

 The host continues.
 “Is there anyone in this room who owes his life to Sir Nicholas Winton?
 If yes, could you stand up please?”

 And every individual in the room gets up in an attempt to honor this noble soul.
 The auditorium is filled with all the children he had saved 50 years back from the Holocaust.
 He gets the surprise of his life today.
 As everybody gets up, he takes his own time to process what’s happening, gets up slowly and turns back to see each one of us standing up in his honor.
 He smiles and gives a nod of acknowledgment, too shocked and emotional to speak anything.
 We all clap for him, and he just manages to wipe his tears behind his spectacles.

 “Here’s thanks from your worldwide family, Sir.”
 Says the host.